ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-ca.md

 4) Then click on the `Save` button

 5) In the new created client, Find the `Access Type` field and set its value to `confidential` to require a secret to initiate the login protocol.
-Then click on `Save` button to save the change.
+Then click on `Save` blue button to save the change.

 ![Keycloak client](images/keycloak-client.png)

 6) Then click on `Credentials` tab Find the `Valid Redirect URIs` field and set the following value: `*`
 7) Find the `Admin URL` and the `Web Origins` fields and set their values to your defined domain name if it is not already done
-In my example: `https://keycloak.lab.ovh/`. __\/!\ Be careful to use the HTTPS schema only /!\\__
+In my example: `https://keycloak.example.com/`. __\/!\ Be careful to use the HTTPS schema only /!\\__
 8) Save your changes